1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 When you enable the frequency capping for either of the levels or a combination of these levels, the most restrictive frequency cap is applied to the line item.

-Let’s say, a line item has a limit of10 impressions per day per user and it has a creative that is labeled as “Pop-up” and can only serve 7 impressions per day per user.
-But the ad unit that is targeted by the line item has 1 impression per day per user.
-In such a case, the line item will only serve once a day.
+Let’s say a line item has a limit of 10 impressions per day per user, and it has a creative labeled as “Pop-up” and can only serve 7 impressions per day per user.
+But the ad unit targeted by the line item has 1 impression per day per user.
+In such a case, the line item will only serve once daily.

 • For Line Items